Individual Counseling & Art Therapy

 Out-of-Network Insurance

 If I am not in-network with your insurance provider, you may still have benefits you can use.
-I can give you a Superbill (a special receipt) that you send to your insurance for possible reimbursement.
-Every plan is different, so I encourage you to call your provider to ask what they cover.
+I can give you a Superbill (a special receipt) that you send to your insurance provider for possible reimbursement.
+Every plan is different, so I encourage you to call your provider to ask about what is covered.

 Sliding Scale